vpenso/vm-tools/README.md

 ### Configuration

-Enable your user to manage virtual machines (re-login to activate these group rights):
+Enable your user to manage virtual machines, **re-login** to activate these group rights:

 ```bash
 >>> sudo usermod -a -G libvirt,kvm `id -un`